History of the Jews in Mexico: Viceroyalty of New Spain

-Jews and Conversos were part of the conquest and colonization in Mexico, and key participants in the transatlantic and transpacific trade networks, as well as development of domestic trade.
+Jews and Conversos were part of the conquest and colonization in Mexico, and key participants in the transatlantic and transpacific trade networks, as well as the development of domestic trade.
 Conversos accompanied Hernán Cortés in 1519.
-These were members of Jewish families which had been forcibly converted to Christianity to avoid expulsion from Spain after the Reconquest of the Iberian Peninsula from the Moors.
-The reconquest was followed by the Spanish Inquisition, which made the Conversos one of their targets, with accusations of reverting to Judaic practice.
+These were members of Jewish families which had been forcibly converted to Christianity to avoid expulsion from Spain after the reconquest of the Iberian Peninsula from the Moors.
+The reconquest was followed by the Spanish Inquisition, which made the Conversos one of its targets with accusations of reverting to Judaism.
 During this time, there were two types of Conversos: Crypto-Jews and Jews who fully converted to Catholicism.
-The Jews who converted were used to report Crypto-Jews to the Catholic Church and consequently, they were awarded with high-power positions within the Catholic Church.
-Furthermore, during this time, the Catholic Church was in charge of social welfare and was the most powerful entity.
-Converso migration to the new Spanish colony began in 1530 after most of the violence from the conquest of the Aztec Empire had subsided and the Spanish Inquisition continued.
-For several decades, the families were able to live peacefully, integrating into Mexico's elite, with some becoming prominent Catholic clergy and some returning to Jewish practice.
+The Jews who converted were used to report Crypto-Jews to the Catholic Church, and consequently, they were awarded with high-power positions within the Catholic Church.
+Furthermore, during this time, the Catholic Church was responsible for social welfare and was the most powerful entity.
+Converso migration to the new Spanish colony began in 1530 after most of the violence from the conquest of the Aztec Empire had subsided, and the Spanish Inquisition continued.
+For several decades, the families lived peacefully, integrating into Mexico's elite, with some becoming prominent Catholic clergy and others returning to Jewish practice.

-David Nathan proposed that the first coins minted in the Western Hemisphere by Spanish Conquistadors in Mexico City feature a Hebrew letter aleph (א), suggesting evidence for a Jewish presence or influence in Mexico in 1536.
+David L. Nathan proposed that the first coins minted in the Western Hemisphere by Spanish Conquistadors in Mexico City feature a Hebrew letter aleph (א), suggesting evidence for a Jewish presence or influence in Mexico in 1536.
 He notes that nearly all of the dies prepared under the tenure of the first assayer use the purported aleph symbol in place of the Christian cross potent mark, found almost universally on medieval Spanish and Mexican coinage.
 Nathan goes on to consider possible Jewish family connections to the known early Mexican mint workers.